 Using Accounting Software for Tracking Journal Entries

 As accounting grows in complexity and journal entries grow in number, tracking becomes more difficult, especially in manual entry systems.
-Accounting software is a better solution for the majority of companies because much of the effort around journal entry tracking, pulling and allocating to accounts can be automated.
+Accounting software is a better solution for most companies because much of the effort around journal entry tracking, pulling and allocating to accounts can be automated.

 Automation delivers increased efficiency and reduced error rates.
 Further, modern accounting software will greatly ease the audit process.